Parent and Community Engagement

 DPS believes that having actively engaged parents is critical to improving student achievement.

 Detroit Public Schools, through a performance-driven partnership with Detroit Parent Network, also operates eight parent resource centers that are comfortable spaces for parents and guardians to meet.
 The centers, which are geographically placed across the city, provide training and resources to parents of DPS students, helping them be involved in their children’s education.
 This Title I initiative was developed with input from parents and guardians, community leaders and the Detroit Parent Network.
-It is funded, in part, with a three-year $1.2 million grant from the W.K.
-Kellogg Foundation.

 What our parents are saying